 The Jirrahlinga Koala and Wildlife Sanctuary holds a very special place in our hearts.
 In the course of our house sits, we had an opportunity to work as volunteers.
 The homeowners work there and asked if we would like to help out while they were away.
 What an incredible chance it was to learn about Australia’s native animals, and to be close to them!
 Of course we said YES, and had an incredible time at Jirrahlinga Koala and Wildlife Sanctuary.

 Jirrahlinga is an Aboriginal word that translates as “seek a home for a kangaroo”.
 Mrs. Tehree Gordon opened the Jirrahlinga Koala and Wildlife Sanctuary for injured animals in 1975.
-Jirrahlinga is, however, not only a place for animals, because it also helps people in need.
+Jirrahlinga is, however, not only a place for animals but also helps people in need.
 People with special needs, the elderly, and the fragile are given a meaningful time at Jirrahlinga through their interactions with the animals.
 They receive unmatched therapy.
 And, if we’ve learned anything in our travels, it’s how precious, memorable, and healing animals are.

 Arriving in Australia